gtrofimiec/Invoices/Readme.md

 ## Ideas for improvement
 I would like to add:
-- User logging,
+- user logging,
-- generating invoices to pdf and printing them.
+- ~~generating invoices to pdf and printing them~~,
+- SOAP implementation for connections with REGON Api.

 ## Links:
 - frontend repo: https://github.com/gtrofimiec/invoices_frontend